Skip to main content

 Attendance and Truancy

 Attending school regularly helps children feel better about school and themselves.
-Good attendance will help children do well in high school, college, and at work.
+Good attendance will help children do well in school, college, and at work.
 Absences can affect the whole classroom when the teacher has to slow down learning to help children catch up.

 Did you know?